agryman/acmpy/journals/arthurs-journal-2020.md

 ### 11:00 AM

 - continue developing tests for SO5CG
-- I added type annotations of so5cg.py
+- I added type annotations to so5cg.py
 - pytest has built-in fixtures for temporary directories, namely pass in the argument named `tmpdir` or `tmp_path` to the test function or method
 - see https://docs.pytest.org/en/latest/fixture.html#fixtures